nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 {% include important.html content="

-If you encounter any issues in launching and using the app, feel free refer to the [FAQ section](#frequently-asked-questions-faq)!
+If you encounter any issues in launching and using the app, feel free to refer to the [FAQ section](#frequently-asked-questions-faq)!

 " %}